Thomas-Walker-Lynch/DA2X/doc/context.md

    Suppose our message for c3 were allocated on the heap.
 Just before c2 continues into c3, c2 code would go through the unused continuation pointers and deallocate their messages.
-In general, when a conveyance continues forward to another conveyance it would deallocate all the messages in the unused continuation pointers.
+In general, when a sequence continues forward to another sequence it would deallocate all the messages in the unused continuation pointers.
 This is a possible solution to the deallocation problem.

    However, there is a third problem.
 And that is setting up the call topology, or in the colloquial,  ‘wiring up’ the calls.
-General use conveyances need to have values for the ConveyancePtr fields, and we need to know when messages are allocated and deallocated.
-The encapsulating function approach solved these problems by providing a layer over the top of the generic conveyances where the ConveyancePtr could be given values.
+General use sequences need to have values for the SequencePtr fields, and we need to know when messages are allocated and deallocated.
+The encapsulating function approach solved these problems by providing a layer over the top of the generic sequences where the SequencePtr could be given values.

-## Conveyance encapsulation with context on the stack
+## Sequence encapsulation with context on the stack

-   This approach uses an encapsulating conveyance to wire up the generic conveyances, and to provide context for message passing.
+   This approach uses an encapsulating sequence to wire up the generic sequences, and to provide context for message passing.

 ````
     cdef(c0){

-      convey push(byte_n_of(struct c0) ,cx); // cx points to the stack frame
+      continue push(byte_n_of(struct c0) ,cx); // cx points to the stack frame

       swap
       .. copy required p1 fields to cx